Quantum Mpemba effect in quasiperiodic systems

 We employ the density matrix $\rho(\tau)$ that describes the evolution of the system over time and the steady state density matrix $\rho_{ss}$ to calculate the standard distance between the matrices, this is, the trace distance, to characterize the quantum Mpemba effect.
 The trace distance $d_{\rm Tr}$ is defined as

 where $T=\rho(\tau)-\rho_{ss}$.
-Under Lindbladian dynamics, this quantity displays monotonic behavior over time.
-Notably, it has already been utilized as an experimental probe to investigate both the strong quantum Mpemba effect and its inverse counterpart \cite{MP_exp_2,MP_exp_3}.
-When $d_{\rm Tr}$ is greater than zero, it indicates that the quantum state has not yet reached the steady state and there is a significant difference between them.
-However, when $d_{\rm Tr}$ equals to zero, it suggests that the system has reached the steady state.
+Under Lindbladian dynamics, this quantity is monotonic in time and has been employed experimentally to probe both the strong quantum Mpemba effect and its inverse counterpart \cite{MP_exp_2,MP_exp_3}.
+A nonzero trace distance $d_{\rm{Tr}}>0$ indicates that the system has not yet relaxed to the steady state, whereas $d_{\rm{Tr}}=0$ certifies convergence to the steady state.

 Before examining the quantum Mpemba effect, we introduce the starting-line hypothesis.
 Consider a set of initial states characterized by their energies and center-of-mass (COM) positions.
 Let $E_{\mathrm{ss}}$ and $x_{\mathrm{com}}^{\mathrm{ss}}$ denote the energy and COM of the steady state, and define the COM distance as